Buildwas Abbey: The Cloister

 The chapter house, where the community of monks held their daily general gatherings, for reading of the rule and martyrology and for the imposition of penance.
 It is entered through a doorway from the cloister.
 This has a semi-circular head and was flanked by two jambs, although the shaft of one is now missing.
 The floor is well below the level of the cloister, requiring a flight of five steps to reach it.
 Four columns are spaced at the corners of a rectangle so as to create nine areas of ribbed vaulting, the most spectacular extant roof in the building.
 The dimensions of the space are 41.5 ftby 31.5 ft ant it is lit by three windows in the east wall, which projected beyond the neighbouring sacristy.
 There were once windows either side of this projecting bay, but they were later filled in.
 The five wall piercings were possibly a reference to the Five Holy Wounds of Christ.
 The tiled floor was removed after the dissolution but is now partly restored.

 The parlour provided the monks with a room where conversation was allowed.
 It has a roof made up of two bays of ribbed vaulting.
 Its entrance from the cloister is through a doorway with a semi-circular arch and there are two further doorways: one in the east wall leading to the exterior and one in the north wall to the undercroft.

 North of the parlour the visible ruins peter out and lie partly on private land.
 There must have been a staircase to access the sleeping quarters above the undercroft.
 The north range would have housed the frater or refectory where meals were eaten together, a vital part of community life.
 The kitchen was probably at the west end.
 The west range housed the lay brothers' quarters.
-This stood behind the west cloister itself and the drop in level allowed it to extend to three floors, although the very large basement is all that remains.
+This was separated from the cloister itself by a 'lane' and the drop in level allowed it to rise to three floors, although the very large basement is all that remains.